 - The best way on how to improve credit scores to qualify for a mortgage after bankruptcy and/or housing event is by getting three secured credit cards

 - Most people just assume that due to their bankruptcy or foreclosure that they will only have to deal with cash and re-establishing credit is out of the question

 - This is not correct

 - The easiest and fastest way on how to improve credit scores and re-establishing credit after a bankruptcy and/or foreclosure is to get 3 to 5 secured credit cards with at least a $500 credit limit

 - Pay all of the credit card minimum monthly payments on time

 - Even though they are secured credit cards, the credit card provider will report the late payments on the three credit reporting agencies and it will hurt credit scores

 - Negatively reported items and payment histories from creditors, even secured credit card companies, are on credit report for 7 years

-Home Buyers with lower credit scores who need to qualify for a mortgage with a direct lender with no mortgage lender overlays on government and conventional loans can contact us at The Gustan Cho Team at 262-716-8151 or text us for faster response.
+Home Buyers with lower credit scores who need to qualify for a mortgage with a direct lender with no mortgage lender overlays on government and conventional loans can contact us at Gustan Cho Associaates at 262-716-8151 or text us for faster response.
 Or email us at firstname.lastname@example.org.
 We also offer non-QM mortgages for self-employed borrowers.
 We are available 7 days a week, evenings, weekends, and holidays.